nelsonrepublic/nelsonrepublic/README.md

 <div faq="How can I buy an NFT?">

 All buyers will be required to hold ALGO in a compatible wallet.
-Once done explore -
+Once done explore, please explore!

-ALGO can be acquired through an exchange and then transferred to one of the following wallets: My Algo Wallet, Algorand Wallet and Algo Signer.
+ALGO can be acquired through an exchange and then transferred to one of the following wallets: My Algo Wallet, Algorand Wallet or Algo Signer.

 </div>